Each year, thousands of Georgians are affected by crime. These crimes impact individuals, families, communities and businesses.

 DJJ Wants to Serve You

 Victim impact statements are written or oral information from crime victims, in their own words, about how a crime has affected them.
-Victim impact statements allow the victim's voice to be heard during various phases of the juvenile justice process.
+Victim impact statements allow the victim's voice to be heard during various juvenile justice process phases.